Shaukataliii/clean-code-lessons/README.md

 ### 6- The code should express the intent of its author.

 ### 7- Most likely, the next person to read your code will be you.
 Take pride in refining and optimizing your code once it functions correctly.

+### 8- Keep the code minimal while keeping it clean and organized.